 The picturesque village of Ashton under Hill is situated in the south of the county of Worcestershire, England, at the eastern end of Bredon Hill and overlooking the Vale of Evesham.
 Bredon Hill and Ashton are in the Cotswold Area of Outstanding Natural Beauty.
 The northern Cotswold hills are close at hand and nearby towns include Evesham, Pershore, Broadway and Tewkesbury.
 Formerly part of the county of Gloucestershire, Ashton under Hill is now in the Wychavon district of Worcestershire.

-Usk Open Gardens
+Ashton Open Gardens

 Anthony Halling Garden Machinery